-Board ordered School District to immediately notify its employees that its withdrawal of recognition is not effective and cannot be implemented without the approval of the EMRB.

-Also, ordered School District to file a Petition for a Declaratory Ruling on an expedited basis.
+The Board ordered the School District to immediately notify its employees that its withdrawal of recognition is not effective and cannot be implemented without the approval of the EMRB.
+The Board also ordered the School District to file a Petition for a Declaratory Ruling on an expedited basis.

-Item Case No. A1-045385, Churchill County School District vs. Nevada Classified School Employees' Association, Chapter 5 (2/16/84).
+Item Case No. A1-045385, Churchill County School District vs. Nevada Classified School #164A Employees' Association, Chapter 5 (2/16/84).

-Board issued an amended order, repeating its order of 2/9/84 (Item #164) and, in addition, stipulating that the Respondent Association will have until March 9, 1984 to respond to the Petition for a Declaratory Ruling, and pre-hearing statement shall be due on or before March 22, 1984.
+The Board issued an amended order, repeating its order of 2/9/84 (Item #164) and, in addition, stipulating that the Respondent Association will have until March 9, 1984 to respond to the Petition for a Declaratory Ruling, and pre-hearing statement shall be due on or before March 22, 1984.